Name: 'The Fork' (Виљушка) or 'The Monument to Hanged Patriots' (Споменик Обешеним патриотама)

 Photo 1: Suspected rebel informants hanged in Cetinje, Montenegro, 1944

 The monument here at Vranjske Njive was commissioned in the early 1970s by local municipality officials and veterans groups.
 As far as who the author was who created this memorial work, when I started doing research into this question several years ago, the majority of sources I came across at that time were attributing this monument's authorship to prominent Montenegrin designer Svetlana Kana Radević [profile page], which, admittedly, seems to bear some stylistic similarities to her other Yugoslav-era memorial works in Montenegro.
 However, in 2019, after the sister of Radević donated the architect's archive to academic researchers in Montenegro and in examining this treasure trove of newly available information it was found that this work, which was unveiled in the mid-1970s, was indeed NOT one of the works created by Radević.
-Subsequent research, notably by researcher Slavica Stamatović Vučković, found that the actual author of Vranjske Njive was Montenegrin architect Milorad 'Mišo' Vukotić.
-Unfortunately, very little information is currently available not only in regards to Vukotić's creation of this monument, but even anything about him as an architect or memorial author in the first place.
+Subsequent research, notably by researcher Slavica Stamatović Vučković, found that the actual author of the Vranjske Njive monument was Montenegrin architect Milorad 'Mišo' Vukotić.
+Unfortunately, very little information is currently available on him, not only in regards to Vukotić's creation of this monument, but even anything about him as an architect or memorial author..
 As future research unveils more about him and his creation of this work, I will update this section with that relevant information.

 The primary sculptural element of this memorial is a roughly 8-9m long and ~6m high concrete fork-like sculpture jutting out of the ground at an angle, which dramatically sits elevated over the site, almost as though it is defying gravity.
 At the base of the sculpture is a small red eternal-flame sculpture resting on an altar.